joshshamalov/joshshamalov/README.md

 ### Hi there 👋

-My name is Josh Shamalov, and I am a student at Adelphi University studying Computer Science.
+My name is Josh Shamalov, and I am a freshman at Adelphi University studying Computer Science.

 - 🔭 I’m currently working on an automated data organization system for a tutoring center, Kweller Prep.
 - 🌱 I’m currently learning Python.